The Carina Nebula more >>

 “The creation of the universe occurred when no charge separated into opposite charges.
 Nothing separated into opposites.
 There is no need for a cause for this reorganization of nothing because there was no causality before space-time came into existence, i.e., it is not necessary to identify a cause for anything occurring before the universe was created because there was no space-time for cause to occur in before the universe came into existence.“

-But, as queried by William Lane Craig, how does “no charge” separate into anything?
+In response, William Lane Craig queried: How does “no charge” separate into anything?
 How does nothing separate into opposites?
 How does nothing reorganize into anything?

 As set forth below, Christian apologists maintain that Kalam’s Cosmological Argument further undermines the proposition that the universe could have come into existence out of nothing.